WanliYoung/Collapse-in-Model-Editing/README.md

 # Collapse in Model Editing

-This repository hosts the code and data for the paper [🦋🌪️ The Butterfly Effect of Model Editing: Few Edits Can Trigger Large Language Models Collapse](https://arxiv.org/abs/2402.09656).
+This repository hosts the code and data for the following two papers: [🦋🌪️ The Butterfly Effect of Model Editing: Few Edits Can Trigger Large Language Models Collapse](https://aclanthology.org/2024.findings-acl.322/) (ACL 2024 Findings) and [The Fall of ROME: Understanding the Collapse of LLMs in Model Editing](https://arxiv.org/abs/2406.11263) (EMNLP 2024 Findings).

 #### Requirements: